எழுதும்

 “That’s JB, he and I studied together in school", Bells murmured beside her, following Radhi’s gaze.
 “He’s into everything — tennis, music… one of those people who does it all.
 We had a small group back then.
 His house and mine are close by.
 He has to come in our bus only — I forgot to introduce you, Didn’t you see him in the canteen today, having lunch with us?"

-Later the next day, Bells introduced them near the PT block.
-It wasn’t dramatic, just an ordinary moment — a name, a smile.
-His was easy, boyish, filled with warmth.
-Hers was small, shy, almost hesitant, like a secret she wasn’t ready to share.
-A few days later, she saw him again — this time inside the PT room.
-He had dropped his tennis bag in the corner, laughing with his friends, filling the space with his presence as if the walls themselves bent to listen.
+A few days later, she saw him again inside the PT room.
+He had dropped his tennis bag in the corner, laughing with his friends, filling the space with his presence as if the walls themselves leaned in to listen.

 It terrified her — not the ink itself, but the weight of what it meant, a promise she had never asked for, something far too heavy for her heart to carry.
 She never let him speak to her.
 Instead, it was his classmates — the girls from his batch — who approached Radhi, urging her gently, “Just talk to him once.”
 But how could she?
 For what he had done, without even having spoken a single word to her, only frightened her more.
 She quietly conveyed through one of those girls that she was not, and could never be, the kind of girl he imagined her to be.